damianhakert/damianhakert.github.io/source/handbook/marketing/content/index.html.md

   * Everyone deserves one boss
   * Small and frequent iterations
   * Allow users to easily browse and search the blog.
-* To provide article formulas (recipes) for the team and community to use.
+* Provide article formulas (recipes) for the team and community to use.
 * Use illustrations and animations to enhance the content.
-* To generate MQLs.
+* Generate MQLs.

 ## Handbook Goals

-* To improve the GitLab handbook structure and quality
+* Improve the GitLab handbook structure and quality
 * The answer to any organizational questions should be "Its in the handbook".
-* To share GitLab's culture.
+* Share GitLab's culture.
-* To generate MQLs.
+* Generate MQLs.